needleworm/PubMed_Crawl_exe/README.md

 PubMed Crawler (exe format)

 # How To Use
-### 1. Please Cloe repository or download whole files.
+### 1. Please Clone repository or download whole files.

 ### 2. run "PubMed Crawler.exe"